 Completing an apprenticeship and getting your journeyman certification takes effort and expense.
 However, it’s an immensely rewarding challenge.
 So is your enrollment in StateCE electrical courses.
 Whether you’re starting out or need recertification to maintain your electrical license, StateCE has the training you need at your stage of professional development.

-StateCE is a proud member of the Vista College family.
+StateCE is a proud provider of continuing education.
 We’ve offered online courses to electricians for 17 years.
 Over 100,000 StateCE students have earned many course credits in trade-certified areas like electrical work and other professions.
 Our system works with you, so you get the greatest benefit from StateCE training.
 You work at your pace and in your environment through a module-based approach.